ben-razor/vega-guide/GraphQL-Guides/apps/vega-walkthrough/README.md

 A ReactJS interactive walkthrough of the GraphQL API for the [Vega Protocol](https://vega.xyz/) decentralized derivatives trading platform.

+Essential Vega features to implement:

+- Listing markets and market data (including market status)
+- Streaming of orders and trades
+- Party (trader) information for a given public key, including account balances and positions.
+- Prepare and place an order on a market
+- Streaming of events
+- Governance proposals

 View the docs at: [Vega Walkthrough Documentation](https://vega-step-by-step.web.app/docs/vega/vega-react-walkthrough/)

 ## Initialization